 - A- The government fee for ROC returns is Rs.
 200

 - Q- What is the penalty charged for filing late returns?

 - A- As a penalty Rs.100 is charged every day

-Apply for best services in the market for requirements like private company registration, Nidhi company registration, LLP registration or OPC registration.
-You can also contact us to get in touch with our service providers at +91 8750008585 or email us [email protected] You can also visit our website to get an overview of our work: Companyregistrationonline.
+Apply for best services in the market for requirements like private company registration, Nidhi company registration, LLP registration, or OPC registration.
+You can also contact us to get in touch with our service providers at +91 8750008585 or email us at email@example.com You can also visit our website to get an overview of our work: Companyregistrationonline.